gvwilson/thirdbit/_posts/2014/2014-10-29-pandoc-and-gh-pages.md

   to keep the source files in the root directory of the <code>master</code> branch, and have the lesson maintainer merge changes into the <code>src</code> directory of the <code>gh-pages</code> branch and do the build.
-  This frees authors from having to install the build tools&mdash;only the maintainers need that&mdash;but on balance,
+  This frees authors from having to install the build tools–only the maintainers need that–but on balance,
   I think most people will want to preview before uploading, so the savings will be mostly theoretical.
 </p>